ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 Within the `input:` and `output:` blocks in a rule, you can refer to wildcards directly by name.
-If you want to use wildcards in most other parts of a rule you need to use the `wildcards.` prefix; `params:` blocks are the only exception (see
-[`params:` blocks and `{params}`](params-blocks.md).
+If you want to use wildcards in most other parts of a rule you need to use the `wildcards.` prefix; the only exception to this rule is `params:` blocks (see [`params:` blocks and `{params}`](params-blocks.md).
 Here, `wildcards` is a _namespace_, which we will talk about more later.
 (CTB)